 - The “TIPS” framework: what an employer may (and may not) say and do in the course of an organizing campaign; and

 - Effective management techniques for avoiding unionization efforts.

 In addition to offering our Union Avoidance seminar at the Firm’s offices, we are available to present this seminar at clients’ workplaces.
 Because it is vital for all of an employer’s managers to be on board with its union-avoidance efforts, this kind of on-site program can be especially effective.

 Schwartz Hannum PC has developed a one-day program for human resources professionals, labor relations professionals, in-house counsel and managers, for both unionized and non-unionized employers, who want to better understand and manage the big-picture and day-to-day operations of their businesses’ labor-management relationships.

 Presented in an interactive seminar format, the program includes a discussion of the following topics.

 Schwartz Hannum offers this important program periodically at the Firm’s offices.
-In addition, we regularly conduct labor-relations training at clients’ workplaces and are happy to tailor the program to clients’ individual needs and objectives.
+In addition, we regularly conduct labor-relations seminars at clients’ workplaces and are happy to tailor the program to clients’ individual needs and objectives.